daintree2016/Tools-Docs/README.md

 # 3.REPORTS
 Reports field is used to maintain the stock reports.
 This Reports field will show all the products in monthly wise reports, Stock reports, shipment wise reports.
 ### WHY THIS TOOL:
 The Reports field is helpful for **WAREHOUSE** Department to maintain and manage the WAREHOUSE Stock.
-By using this tool, they will  update the stock details like PROACTIVE and REACTIVE to SIR.
+By using this tool, they will  update the stock details like PROACTIVE and REACTIVE to Manager.
 ![My Image](wim1.png "My Image")

 ### HOW TO USE THIS TOOL: